asuh/front-end-windows/readme.md

 I've had to install packages on both Windows and Ubuntu as well.
 So I'll have git installed in Ubuntu and then also in Windows and they're not related.
 Same with Node.js.
 And so on.

 When using your favorite editor, it's a similar situation.
 Opening the project in your Windows folder means you're working with it in the Windows file system.
 It could be faster to put the project folder/files in the Ubuntu folder.
-Or, as of 21H1, we can now mount the Ubuntu file system as a mapped drive which will make things a bit easier to work with from Windows.
+Mount the Ubuntu file system as a mapped drive which will make things a bit easier to work with from Windows.

-Long story short, this is a sad reality that will take some maturing to get past as of 2021.
+Long story short, this is a sad reality that will take some maturing to understand.
 You'll have to fiddle around with Window to make it work well sometimes.

 ## AI